Sex education: Public opinion

-A survey conducted in Britain, Canada and the United States by Angus Reid Public Opinion in November 2011 asked adult respondents to look back to the time when they were teenagers, and describe how useful several sources were in enabling them to learn more about sex.
-By far, the largest proportion of respondents in the three countries (74% in Canada, 67% in Britain and 63% in the United States) said that conversations with friends were "very useful" or "moderately useful."
-The next reputable source was the media (television, books, movies, magazines), mentioned by three-in-five British (65%) and Canadians (62%) and more than half of Americans (54%) as useful.

-In 2011, Angus Reid Public Opinion said that half of Canadians (54%) and Americans (52%) found their sex education courses at school to be useful, only 43% of Britons share the same view.
+A survey conducted in Britain, Canada, and the United States by Angus Reid Public Opinion in November 2011 asked adult respondents to look back to their teenage years and describe how useful several sources were in helping them learn more about sex.
+By far, the largest proportion of respondents in the three countries (74% in Canada, 67% in Britain, and 63% in the United States) said that conversations with friends were "very useful" or "moderately useful."
+The next most reputable source was the media (television, books, movies, magazines), which was mentioned by three-in-five Britons (65%) and Canadians (62%), and more than half of Americans (54%) as useful.
+In 2011, Angus Reid Public Opinion said that half of Canadians (54%) and Americans (52%) found their sex education courses at school to be useful, but only 43% of Britons share the same view.
 And while more than half of Americans (57%) say conversations with family were useful, only 49% of Canadians and 35% of Britons said so.
+Young people's recommendations about the expansion of sexuality education programs are: To build a more critical assessment of pornography among young people (i.e., porn literacy).
+Sex Education should include reducing shame associated with viewing pornography, consent, relationship management, negotiation skills, and learning how to please yourself and your partner, body image, sexual expectations, and physical and psychological safety as it relates to pleasure and sexual functioning.
+To show pornography as a tool and projecting variants of possibilities, also the can and can nots, such as consensual and nonconsensual sex.
+Young people wanted adults to speak factually about sex.
+Participants in an Irish study discussed that timing of pornography education should begin with adolescents’ first access to the internet and be age-appropriate: “not going into the nitty-gritty or gory details, but just starting the conversation”.